-H7.
+H10.
 Flare-Up Control

-Flare-ups occur when meat is barbecued, and its fat and juices fall upon the hot lava rock.
-Smoke helps give food its barbecued flavour. but avoid excessive flare-up to prevent food being burned.
+Flare-ups occur when meat is barbecued, and its fat and juices fall upon the hot flame tamer.
+Smoke helps give food its barbecued flavor, but avoid excessive flare-up to prevent food being burned.
 To control flare-up, it is advisable to trim away excess fat from meat and poultry before grilling.
-To reduce flareups, the burners should be turned down to the low setting.
-Flare-ups can be extinguished by applying baking soda or salt directly onto the lava rocks.
+Turning the burners down to a lower setting during cooking will reduce flare ups.
+Flare-ups can be extinguished by applying baking soda or salt directly onto the flame tamers.
 Always protect your hands when handling anything near the cooking surface of the barbecue.
 Flare-ups occur more at the start of cooking, particularly with processed meat products, and it may be necessary to turn the burners down to their lowest setting to start with and then turning up at a later stage in the cooking process.
 The barbecue should also not be overloaded.
 Some parts of the cooking area are hotter than others.
 The hottest areas will be above the burners which will be where the flare ups will normally start.
 By leaving free space you can simply move the food away from the flare up to a cooler area until the flare up has subsided.